-- For DEAL Student Loans, 24 regular on-time payments are required.
+- For DEAL Student Loans, 24 consecutive, regular on-time payments are required.

 - A regular on-time payment is a payment received within 15 days of the due date while in repayment status.
-This does not include payments made during forbearance, deferment or income sensitive repayment periods.
+This does not include payments made during forbearance or deferment periods.

-- The payment counter restarts if there is a period of reduced payments, income sensitive, deferment or forbearance or a payment is received more than 15 days past the due date.
+- The payment counter restarts if there is a period of reduced payments, deferment, forbearance or a payment is received more than 15 days past the due date.

 - The borrower must submit the DEAL Program Loan Request for Release of Cosigner form.